fardog/node-webcast-osx-audio/README.md

 2. Be sure to point out any changes that break API.

 ## History

+- **v0.1.3**
+Rewrites stream handling, fixes issues with a wrong interface being selected, and fixes the `--iface` option causing an error.

 - **v0.1.2**
 Handles piping of lame audio differently, to avoid some skipping.